SkillsFundingAgency/dfc-shared/README.md

 Rerun the failed deployment.

-To run the deployment without APIM, set the parameter 'deployApim' to false.
+To run the deployment without APIM, set the ARM template parameter 'deployApim' to false.

-To run the deployment without Managed SQL Instance set the paramter 'deployManageSql' to 'false'.

 ## Testing